-Motor Red goes to Pin (1); Motor Black goes to Pin (2) For RH Motor Configurations:
+Motor Red goes to Pin (1); Motor Black goes to Pin (2) For RH Motor Configurations: Motor Red goes to Pin (2); Motor Black goes to pin (1)

-► The SO cable from the 110VAC awning motor can only pass directly through a wall, it cannot be laid up in the wall and must be connected to NM wire or individual wires in conduit no more than 6 inches past the point of entry.
+➤ The SO cable from the 110VAC awning motor can only pass directly through a wall, it cannot be laid up in the wall and must be connected to NM wire or individual wires in conduit no more than 6 inches past the point of entry.

-► The RF Reciever and the optional Ignition Lockout may be plugged into any open "EYE" port.
+➤ The RF Reciever and the optional Ignition Lockout may be plugged into any open "EYE" port.